Durable, tough, and long-lasting tumbling media with no abrasive

 These two, wear and tear, are perhaps the two main factors that determine a workpiece’s overall life cycle.

-Another great benefit of Isotropic finishing media over other media types is in respect of its ability to reduce contact stresses.
+Another great benefit of isotropic finishing media over other media types is with respect to its ability to reduce contact stresses.
 That is, the stresses that surfaces are subjected to when they frequently come in contact.

 Reduced operating temperatures are an indication of increased performance, as there is less heat to dissipate.

 All of these help to complement efficiency and performance.

 9. How long do isotropic finishing media usually last?